 This is why Utahns water streets, sidewalks and driveways and water while it’s raining.
 This regressive tax policy encourages government institutions to waste water, which is not conservative.

-These government water salesmen, called the water cartel by some, ignore the huge amount of water that can be provided through water conservation, by converting surplus, farm water into municipal water, by phasing out property tax subsidies for water and making all water users pay the full cost of their use in their bill.
+These water project salesmen ignore the huge amount of water that can be provided through water conservation, by converting surplus farm water into municipal water, by phasing out property tax subsidies for water and making all water users pay the full cost of their use in their bill.
 This is not conservative.

 The Utah Rivers Council believes that embracing the heart of conservatism – conservation – is the key to Utah’s future both for its people and its rivers.